-This chapter contains statistics on:

-- the number and profile of visits to all woodlands from household surveys; and - the number and profile of visits to Forestry England/ Forestry and Land Scotland/ Natural Resources Wales/ Forest Service woodlands from onsite surveys and administrative sources.
+This chapter contains statistics on the number and profile of visits to all woodlands from household surveys.

 The statistics in this chapter need to be viewed in the context of broader changes in the UK population, with an increasing and ageing population.